 ''' Logging configuration.
 This is not about logging IDS alerts/events, but output about what Suricata is doing, like startup messages, errors, etc. logging: The default log level, can be overridden in an output section.
-Note that debug level logging will only be emitted if Suricata was compiled with the --enable-debug configure option. # This value is overridden by the SC_LOG_LEVEL env var. default-log-level: notice The default output format.
+Note that debug level logging will only be emitted if Suricata was compiled with the --enable-debug configure option. # This value is overridden by the SC_LOG_LEVEL env var. default-log-level: notice

+The default output format.
 Optional parameter, should default to something reasonable if not provided.
 Can be overridden in an output section.
-You can leave this out to get the default. # This console log format value can be overridden by the SC_LOG_FORMAT env var. #default-log-format: "%D: %S: %M" '''
+You can leave this out to get the default. # '''

 '''

-#

-For the pre-7.0 log format use:
+This value is overridden by the SC_LOG_FORMAT env var.

-#default-log-format: "[%i] %t [%S] - (%f:%l) <%d> (%n) -- "
+#default-log-format: "[%i] %t - (%f:%l) <%d> (%n) -- "

 A regex to filter output.
 Can be overridden in an output section.

 Defaults to empty (no filter).

 This value is overridden by the SC_LOG_OP_FILTER env var.

 default-output-filter:

 Define your logging outputs.
 If none are defined, or they are all

 disabled you will get the default - console output.

 outputs:

 - console:

 enabled: yes

-type: ison
+type: json

 - file:

 enabled: yes

 level: info

 filename: suricata.log

-format: "[%i - %m] %z %d: %S: %M"

 type: json

 - syslog:

 enabled: no

 facility: local5

 format: "[%i] <%d> -- "

 type: json

 '''